 We do not consider either of the following two categories as a "use" that is covered by this rule: An appearance by a legally qualified candidate on a bona fide newscast, interview or documentary (if the appearance of the candidate is incidental to the presentation of the subject covered by the documentary); or on-the-spot coverage of a bona fide news event (including political conventions and related incidental activities).

 What this means is that if you invite a qualified candidate for political office onto your show, even if only to discuss fishing or worm composting, the station is required to provide equal time to any and all opposing candidates for the same office, if they so request.
-The Programming Director and Station Manager will facilitate all such requests.
+The Station Manager will help to facilitate such requests.
 You may be required to yield some of your airtime to make this possible.

 Regular programmers that are elected officials or running for office must observe a three-month hiatus prior to any Primary or General Election.